quanteda/tutorials.quanteda.io/content/basic-operations/tokens/kwic.markdown

 ##  is removed, the flood
 ```

-Texts do not always appear nicely in the R console, so you can use `View()` to see the keywords-in-context in an interactive HTML table.
+Texts do not always appear nicely in your R console, so you can use `View()` to see the keywords-in-context in an interactive HTML table.

 ```r